bigbio/quantms.io/docs/command/AE_or_DE_command.rst

 Optional parameter
 ~~~~~~~~~~~~~~~~~~

--  –output_prefix_file Prefix of the df expression file
+-  –-output_prefix_file Prefix of the df expression file
--  –delete_existing Delete existing files in the output folder
+-  –-delete_existing Delete existing files in the output folder